 Please bear in mind that controlling shape is difficult when producing an acrylic fluid painting.

-My acrylic fluid paintings result in one of a kind, original artworks that are not easily duplicated nor mass produced.
-However, my work is available by special commission and I will endeavour to create a very similar artwork if you have spotted something you like on my website.
+My acrylic fluid paintings result in one of a kind, original artworks that are not easily duplicated nor mass-produced.
+Nevertheless, I can offer my works by special commission and I will strive to create an artwork that looks very similar to something you find on my website if you are interested.

-Either way, hopefully you now know how to make a statement for your home or workplace with an original Ren Creative Works!
+Either way, hopefully you now know how to make a statement for your home or workplace with an original Ren Creative Works artwork!